Queen Elizabeth I Meets Grace O'Malley

 July 1593 saw an amazing event: the meeting of Queen Elizabeth I of England and Grace O'Malley, the pirate Queen of Ireland.
 In many ways, they were enemies.
 Elizabeth sought to pacify Ireland under her rule, while Grace O'Malley wanted the freedom to run an independent pirate kingdom in Ireland

 These two women were the most powerful women in the British Isles at the time.
 Both were political and military leaders of men.
-Although their political interests were opposed, it is said that when they met, that they formed a strong personal rapport, bordering on friendship.
+Although their political interests were opposed, it is said that when they met, they formed a strong personal rapport bordering on friendship.

 Although their politics were different, their personalities may have been quite similar.
-They were, after all, both women who had the strength, courage, and charisma to rule in a world of men.
+After all, they were both women with the strength, courage, and charisma to rule in a world of men.